 Early Learning Assessment Basics

-- Programs that are serving Early Childhood Education or Preschool Special Education funded children are required to use Ohio's Early Learning Assessment 10-Required Learning Progressions.
-Programs not funded by ECE or PSE are not required to use the ELA but may opt to do so.
+- Programs that serve children funded by the Early Childhood Education Grant or Preschool Special Education are required to use Ohio's Early Learning Assessment 10-Required Learning Progressions.

 - The Early Learning Assessment measures your child's knowledge, skills and behaviors in seven areas: Social Foundations, Language and Literacy, Mathematics, Science, Social Studies, Physical Well-being and Motor Development, and Fine Arts.